zzANDREYzz/DBAttachmentPickerController/README.md

 1. Download the latest code, using `git clone`
 2. Open your project in Xcode, then drag and drop entire contents of the `Source` folder into your project (Make sure to select Copy items when asked if you extracted the code archive outside of your project)

+## AllowsSelectionFromOtherApps
+Bla Bla

 ### Property list selector

 You can change additional MapSelector properties.
 Full properties list is shown below:

 - `DBAttachmentMediaType mediaType` - It's determine the types of attachments that can be picked.
-This property has readonly attribute, but you can specify it in appropriate initialization method.
 Default is DBAttachmentMediaTypeMaskAll;
+- `BOOL allowsSelectionFromOtherApps` - Used to add Other Apps button.
+IMPORTANT: To correctly work this option you must select iCloud Documents capability on project settings.
+To view detail information, see [AllowsSelectionFromOtherApps](#AllowsSelectionFromOtherApps).
+Default is NO.
 - `BOOL allowsMultipleSelection` - Used to allow multiple selection where it possible.
 Default is NO.

 ## Contact